totten/bknix/README.md

 ## Usage

-`bknix` defines a list of `nix` packages which are useful for doing local Civi development.
-The `nix` package manager is pretty versatile, so packages can be used in many ways, but let's start with something representative.
+For day-to-day usage, you start by choosing a profile (such as `dfl`).

-For my day-to-day usage, I usually start by launching the programs (`httpd`, `php-fpm`, etc):
+Open a suitable shell environment and start the process-manager (`bknix run`).
+For example:

 ```
 me@localhost:~/bknix$ nix-shell -A dfl